pietro-talli/EffCom/README.md

-# EffCom - Effective Communication
+# Code for Pragmatic Communication
 Algorithms for two agents effective communication problems.
+Results presented in [Pragmatic Communication for Remote Control of Finite-State Markov Processes](https://ieeexplore.ieee.org/document/10960335).

 ## Description
 The repo is organized as follows: